Molon labe: Origin

 The exchange is cited in a collection of sayings by Leonidas before the Battle of Thermopylae (51.2–15).

 The main source for the events of the battle is Herodotus.
 According to his account, the Spartans held Thermopylae for three days, and although ultimately defeated, they inflicted serious damage on the Persian army.
 Most importantly, this delayed the Persians' progress to Athens, providing sufficient time for the city's evacuation to the island of Salamis.
 Though a tactical defeat, Thermopylae served as a strategic and moral victory, inspiring the Greek forces to defeat the Persians at the Battle of Salamis later the same year and the Battle of Plataea one year later.

-Modern use
+Modern usage

 Greece

 Modern use of 'ΜΟΛΩΝ ΛΑΒΕ' as a military motto appears to originate in the Kingdom of Greece during the First World War or the Greco-Turkish War.

-The motto is on the emblem of the I Army Corps of Greece and the Second Infantry Division of Cyprus (1940).
+The motto was on the emblem of the I Army Corps of Greece.
 The phrase was inscribed on the Thermopylae monument (1955), using an archaic script that would be appropriate for the time of the Persian Wars.